dainst/chronontology-backend/docs/rest-api-reference.md

 }
 ```

-**Note** that there is the special field **id** whithin the resource field which
+**Note** that there are some reserved terms.
+In order to avoid confusion,
-should not be used by clients during post because the system will place a generated id
+they should not be used by clients directly since the system writes
-here which would overwrite the value set by the client.
+them automatically.
+At the moment these are `id` and `type`.
+The user might set them, but they will get overwritten in any case.

 Thus do not use:

 ```